 Another study, which linked smoking to NAFLD, found that, when we smoke, nicotine gathers in the intestine and activates a specific protein called AMPK.
 This sets off a chain of chemical reactions that cause ceramides and lipids to increase in the liver, and NAFLD to progress.

-The NHS offers stop smoking services if you’d like to get support with quitting.
+The NHS offers stop smoking services if you’d like support with quitting.

 Final thoughts…

-NAFLD is a common condition that, if left untreated, can pose serious health risks.
+NAFLD is a common condition that, if left untreated, can pose further health risks.
 Luckily, there are steps you can take to reduce your risk and prevent NAFLD from progressing.

 Have you got any more tips you’d like to share on living with non-alcoholic fatty liver disease?
 We’d be interested to hear from you in the comments below.